Python is one of the fastest growing programming languages, used across tech giants such as Google, Netflix and NASA.

 The need for more experienced data analysis has indeed become one of the most rapidly developed areas of IT in today’s times, and Python takes centre stage when it comes to usage.
-The vast majority of the libraries used for data science have Python interfaces, making the language the most popular high-level command interface to for machine learning libraries.
+Libraries used in data science have python interfaces, making it the most popular interface used in machine learning.

 - Widely supported

-Python is used in many application domains and offers many choices for web development.
-If you are seeking out a particular application or looking for a library with particular functionality, The Python website provides a Python Package Index, which is rather humorously known as the Cheese Shop, a reference to the Monty Python script of the very same name.
-Feeling peckish, anyone?
+If you are seeking out a particular application or looking for a library with particular functionality, the Python website provides a Python Package Index, which is rather humorously known as the Cheese Shop, a reference to the Monty Python script of the very same name.

-TIOBE also shows Python's growing use in teaching, citing data that Python featured in 70% of introductory programming courses at US universities in 2014.
+TIOBE also shows Python's growing use in teaching, citing data that Python featured in 70% of introductory programming courses at US universities.

 Google itself has been on Python’s slippery side since it reared its efficient head.
 And it now sits comfortably as one of Google’s official server-sides, nestled in amongst the stellar likes of C++, Java, and Go.

 In case you aren’t really sure about how important Python is to Google, Dutch computer scientist, Guido van Rossum - only Python's founder, BFF and previous BDFL, Benevolent dictator for life - worked at Google between 2005 to 2012.
 Self-described as "Gawky and proud of it," van Rossum stated: “The joy of coding Python should be in seeing short, concise, readable classes that express a lot of action in a small amount of clear code -- not in reams of trivial code that bores the reader to death.”